 3. The Charter School Advisory Committee shall meet the following criteria:

 a.
-The Charter school Advisory Committee shall ensure active community participation in all planning for instruction and curriculum affecting Graduation Standards.
+The Charter School Advisory Committee shall ensure active community participation in all planning for instruction and curriculum affecting Graduation Standards.

 b.
-The Charter school Advisory Committee shall make recommendations to the school board on charter school-wide standards, assessments, and program evaluation.
+The Charter School Advisory Committee shall make recommendations to the school board on charter school-wide standards, assessments, and program evaluation.

 c.
 Building teams may be established as subcommittees to develop and implement an education effectiveness plan and to carry out methods to improve instruction, curriculum, and assessments as well as methods to use technology in meeting the charter school improvement plan.

 d.
-A local plan to evaluate student progress, using a local process, shall be used for developing a plan for assessment of student progress toward the Graduation Standards, as well as program evaluation data for use by the Charter school Advisory Committee in the instruction and curriculum review process.
+A local plan to evaluate student progress, using a local process, shall be used for developing a plan for assessment of student progress toward the Graduation Standards, as well as program evaluation data for use by the Charter School Advisory Committee in the instruction and curriculum review process.
 This plan shall annually be approved by the school board.

-5. Translation services should be provided to the extent appropriate and practicable.
+4. Translation services should be provided to the extent appropriate and practicable.

-6. The Charter school Advisory Committee shall meet the following timeline each year:
+5. The Charter School Advisory Committee shall meet the following timeline each year:

 Month: Organizational meeting of the Committee to review the authorizing legislation and the roles and responsibilities of the Committee as determined by the school board.